Notes on Summer North Coming, Winter North Coming

 The father takes the children fishing in the fall, as the rivers in the north are teeming with fresh, cold-water fish such as pickerel or Walleye, and Northern Pike.
 Other fish are occasional caught, like Arctic Char or White Fish, but those are more common further north in the Northwest Territories, the Yukon, or Nunavut.

 Dorothy’s family harvests wild foods such as deer and moose.
 Venison stew and bannock are featured in the story when there is a gathering.
 All cultures have their own version of stew.
-On Dorothy’s family’s European side, there is goulash and beef bourguignon.
+On Dorothy’s European side, there is goulash and beef bourguignon.
 As for bannock, a good friend of Dorothy shared a baked bannock recipe with her.
 She found it to be similar to the baking soda biscuits that she grew up with.
-But fried bannock is another very delicious story!
+But fried bannock is another delicious version.